ReubenDemirdjian/reubendemi.github.io/content/blog/Data_Loading_Part3.md

 </script>

 ### Introduction
-This post is part 3 of a series where I discuss data loading for solving linear systems of equations.
+This post is part 3 of a series where I discuss data loading for solving linear systems of equations with an emphasis on Carleman linearized nonlinear differential equations.
 I highly recommend that you first read <a href="https://reubendemirdjian.github.io/data_loading_part1/">Part 1</a> and <a href="https://reubendemirdjian.github.io/data_loading_part2/">Part 2</a>, otherwise this post may not make much sense.

-In this post, I will combine the concepts introduced in parts 1 and 2 to create explicit circuits that encode the matrix from the Carleman linearized and Burgers' equation.
+In this post, I will combine the concepts introduced in parts 1 and 2 to create explicit circuits that encode the matrix from the Carleman linearized Burgers' equation, see my [recent article](#2) for full details as well as the excellent paper by [Gnanasekaran and Surana (2024)](#1).
 The end result is a linear combination of unitaries with not only a polylogarithmic number of terms, but each term may be encoded with polylogarithmic circuit depths.
 In plain language, this means that we can encode our exponentially sized matrix onto a quantum computer using only a polynomial number of classical resources.

 ### Decomposition of $L^{(e)}$
 In words, the $L^{(e)}$ matrix is the zero-padded Carleman linearized Burgers' equation and is defined in <a href="https://reubendemirdjian.github.io/data_loading_part2/#mjx-eqn-eqnLe">eq.
 (5) of Part 2</a>.
 As we saw in Example 2 of Part 2, this matrix can be split into two types of terms given by